 multiple times in the instance view, once for each reference.
 For

-example, the following view indicates that the model reference hierarchy
+example, this view indicates that the model reference hierarchy for

 In an instance view, boxes represent a top model and model references.